Lea Thompson: Early life

-Thompson was born on May 31, 1961, in Rochester, Minnesota, one of five children of Clifford and Barbara Barry Thompson, a musician.
+Lea Thompson was born on May 31, 1961, in Rochester, Minnesota, one of five children of Clifford and Barbara Barry Thompson, a musician.
 She has two sisters, Coleen Goodrich and Shannon Katona, and two brothers, Andrew and Barry.
+Thompson is of Irish, English, Scots-Irish, German, and distant Dutch ancestry.

-She studied ballet as a girl and danced professionally by the age of 14, winning scholarships to the San Francisco Ballet, the Pennsylvania Ballet, and the American Ballet Theatre.
+Thompson studied ballet as a child (as did her older brother Andrew) and was dancing professionally by age 14, winning scholarships to the San Francisco Ballet, the Pennsylvania Ballet, and the American Ballet Theatre.

-When she was 20 years old and dancing professionally with American Ballet Theatre's Studio Company, then known as ABT II, the time came to decide if she would move to the main company.
+At age 20, Thompson was dancing with American Ballet Theatre's Studio Company, then known as ABT II.
 Mikhail Baryshnikov, who was the artistic director at the time, told her, "You're a lovely dancer, but you're too stocky."
-In her words, that was "my epiphany when I decided to stop dancing and not be a ballet dancer.
+She said it was "my epiphany when I decided to stop dancing and not be a ballet dancer.
 It was a wonderful moment because I could've been banging my head against the wall for another 10 years."
-She changed her focus to acting.
+Thompson left ballet, but her older brother continued and went on to have a long career in the field.

-Moving to New York at age 20, she performed in a number of Burger King advertisements in the 1980s along with Sarah Michelle Gellar and Elisabeth Shue, her eventual co-star in Back to the Future Part II and Back to the Future Part III.
+Thompson changed her focus to acting and moved to New York at age 20.
+She appeared in a number of Burger King advertisements in the 1980s with Sarah Michelle Gellar and Elisabeth Shue, her later co-star in Back to the Future Part II and Back to the Future Part III.